Your No.1 Choice For Parish Noticeboards in Midsomer Norton

 Parish Noticeboard Company In Midsomer NortonOur head office is in Kendal, The Lake District, and we have installation teams throughout England and this allows us to cover the entire mainland UK including Midsomer Norton.
 So contact us with us at Noticeboard Online and make an enquiry today.
 In addition to your noticeboard being made from only premium components, it will help you portray the warmth, professionalism, and hospitality of your Parish.

 Parish Notice Board Installation In Midsomer Norton, Somerset

 About Midsomer Norton

 Midsomer Norton is a town close the Mendip Hills in Bath and North East Somerset, England, 10 miles (16 km) south-west of Bath, 10 miles (16 km) north-east of Wells, 10 miles (16 km) north-west of Frome, 12 miles (19 km) west of Trowbridge and 16 miles (26 km) south-east of Bristol.
-It has a population of more or less 13,000.
-Along afterward Radstock and Westfield it used to be part of the conurbation and large civil parish of Norton Radstock, but is now a town council in its own right.
-It is also share of the unitary authority of Bath and North East Somerset.
+It has a population of around 13,000.
+Along subsequent to Radstock and Westfield it used to be share of the conurbation and large civil parish of Norton Radstock, but is now a town council in its own right.
+It is also allowance of the unitary authority of Bath and North East Somerset.